Tesla shares rise in busy trade ahead of S&P 500 debut

-(Reuters) -Shares of Tesla gained on Friday in a busy day for the electric car maker’s stock ahead of its much-anticipated grand entrance into the benchmark S&P 500 index.
+(Reuters) -Shares of Tesla Inc rose to a record high on Friday on heavy volume, as investors geared up for the electric car maker’s much anticipated entrance into the benchmark S&P 500 index.

-The company’s shares were up 2.2% to $670.30 in mid-day trading, hitting a record high, although the stock did briefly turn negative during the session.
-Tesla shares have soared some 700% so far in 2020.

-Tesla’s addition to the S&P 500 forced index-tracking funds to buy about $85 billion worth of Tesla shares by the end of Friday’s session so their portfolios correctly reflect the index, according to S&P Dow Jones Indices.
-Those funds will simultaneously have to sell other S&P 500 constituents’ shares worth the same amount.
+Tesla’s addition to the S&P 500 is forcing index-tracking funds to buy about $85 billion worth of the shares by the end of Friday’s session so that their portfolios reflect the index, according to S&P Dow Jones Indices.
+Those funds simultaneously have to sell other S&P 500 constituents’ shares worth the same amount.

-Turnover in Tesla shares hit about $30 billion at the mid-day mark of Friday’s session, with trading volume topping 44 million, according to Refinitiv data.
+Turnover in Tesla shares hit $40 billion with two hours left in Friday’s session, with trading volume topping 60 million, according to Refinitiv data.

-The inclusion of Tesla’s shares may be a double-edged sword for index trackers.
+Tesla’s inclusion may be a double-edged sword for index trackers, who are buying its volatile shares after a massive run-up this year.

 “Index-based funds will be paying a higher price than those that bought the stock when the entry date was announced, but will benefit as the fund better represents the U.S. large-cap universe,” said Todd Rosenbluth, head of ETF and mutual fund research at CFRA.
 “Tesla’s absence in the prominent index has been notable in 2020.”